Connect with us

 She is confident enough that she’d start training for a new job at Ingalls come January; she already put her two-weeks notice in at the fast-food joint.

-Jackson County's over the last two years, with help from its local chamber of commerce and economic development office, has set a roadmap for the budding statewide program to follow.
+Jackson County’s success over the last two years, with help from its local chamber of commerce and economic development office, has set a roadmap for the budding statewide program to follow.
 Career coaches say their advice is catered to every type of student — not just those looking for guidance for in-demand trades like at the Ingalls career fair.

 “As career coaches we work with the private and public sectors,” said Amanda Stubbs, a coach at Gautier High School.
-“We have brought in Ingalls, Chevron, workers, counselors, attorneys.
+“We have brought in Ingalls, Chevron, health care workers, counselors, attorneys.
 We take students on tours and to meet CEOs.
 The more our students know, the more they can grow.”

 Ava McRaney, 17 and a senior at Vancleave High School, may be her class’ valedictorian but she still felt lost when it came to sorting out how to set up a path to become the first physician in her family.
 She wound up making an appointment with the school’s career coach, Kim Wiley.